Skip to main content

 As Deep Learning activities are trained using reference labeling, it is important that the location of the fields be specified correctly on all document images.
 The greater the number of labeled documents in the training set, the higher the quality of field extraction.
 The recommended number of sample documents is as follows:

-• For high-variability documents — at least 300 sample documents (2-3 sample documents per variant) is required.
+• For high-variability documents at least 150 sample documents (2-3 sample documents per variant) are required.

-• For low-variability documents — at least 50 sample documents is required.
+• For low-variability documents we can start training with 1 sample documents but at least 2-3 sample documents per variant is required.

 Using Separate Document Sets